Scout24/appmon4j/README.md

 Example de.is24.util.monitoring.InApplicationMonitor.InstanceAccessCount.

 Reportable names do not need to and can not be configured in advance.
 The first use of any given name creates the requested reportable.
-But sometimes it is useful to initialize a reportable (which is used for errors) so that IT-B can check their polling system even if no error occured so far.
+But sometimes it is useful to initialize a reportable (which is used for errors) so that a monitoring systems configuration can be tested, even if an error has not been counted yet.

 Reportables
 ----------

-The most important Reportables are used for monitoring events
+The most important Reportables are used to measure events.
+Depending on what you want to know, you either use a simple counter, or if execution time is relevant, use a timer.
 ### Counter

 * Counters are used to count events.